Inflammaging: What It Is and How It Affects Your Skin and Beauty Routine

 Healing

 This is where anti-inflammatory skincare ingredients really shine.
 Look for ingredients like bisabolol, allantoin, colloidal oatmeal, panthenol, niacinamide, Centella Asiatica, aloe vera, honey, green tea, etc. Many of these ingredients will also have antioxidant properties, but the overlap is a great thing.
-Aging and inflammation work together, so healing is an important component of the anti-inflammaging approach.

 Protection and Skin Barrier Strengthening